skills17/euroskills-web-development-2023/src/modules/module-a/description.md

 - Desktop: 1920x1080

 No server-side or client-side framework is allowed for module A.
-CSS preprocessors may be used, but the generated code must still pass the W3C validations.
+CSS preprocessors may be used.
+All HTML and CSS code must pass the W3C validations, even generated one.

 ## Competitor Information